-ON THIS PAGE: You will find information about how many children are diagnosed with ependymoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with ependymoma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-For children from birth to age 19, the five-year survival rate of ependymoma is approximately 75%.
+The 5-year survival rate tells you what percent of children live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for children with ependymoma from birth to age 19 is approximately 75%.